HSAFoundation/CLOC/INSTALL.md

-Cloc 0.9.2 Install Instructions
+Cloc Install Instructions
 ===============================

 Warning.
-These instructions are for HSA 1.0F .
+These instructions are for HSA 1.0.3 (September 2015 Update) .

 The Cloc utility consists of three bash scripts with file names "cloc.sh" ,  "snack.sh" , and "snk_genw.sh" .
 These are found in the bin directory of this repository.
 Copy these files to /opt/amd/cloc/bin.
 To update to a new version of Cloc simply replace cloc.sh snack.sh,  and snk_genw.sh in directory /opt/amd/cloc/bin.